 - Primary treatment systems e.g. septic tanks.
 Primary treatment systems use physical methods such as sedimentation to remove solid material from the liquid component of waste.
 Microbiological activity within the tank is also utilised to treat the waste.
 The resulting liquid is then disposed to land via, for example, absorption trenches. - Secondary treatment systems e.g. an aerated wastewater treatment system (AWTS).
 Secondary treatment systems utilise the same principles as primary treatment systems but whereas the effluent in a primary treatment system moves directly from the tank into the dispersal field, the effluent in a secondary treatment system is subject to further treatment before it is dispersed.
-A secondary treatment system needs to be able to treat wastewater to a minimum water quality standard of <20mg/L biological oxygen demand, <30mg/L total suspended solids and where subject to disinfection, E.coli <10cfu/100ml.
+A secondary treatment system needs to be able to treat wastewater to a minimum water quality standard of <20 milligrams per litre (mg/L) biological oxygen demand, <30mg/L total suspended solids and where subject to disinfection, E.coli <10 colony forming units (cfu)/100ml (EPA Victoria 2016).

-3. Legislation
+Legislation